bytebutcher/burp-send-to/README.md

 ## Save and load options

-Usually the options of the "Send to"-Tab is saved automatically.
+Usually the options of the "Send to"-Tab are saved automatically.
 However, if you switch computers you may save and load your current options.
 This can be done by clicking on the gear-symbol in the upper-left corner of the "Send to"-Tab and select the appropriate context-menu-entry.

 ![Burp-Send-To-Extension Options](images/burp-send-to-extension-options.png)